Aryaa20057/ODT-2026-Bicycle-game/README.md

 - integration?

 **Response:**
-`[Write here]`

-## 19.3 Design Reflection
-What did you learn about:
-- designing for play,
-- delight,
-- clarity,
-- physical interaction,
-- player understanding,
-- iteration?

-**Response:**
 `This project helped us understand how different parts come together to make a working system.

 In electronics, we learned how to connect and control components like the servo motor, DC motor, buttons, and the L298N driver.
 We got a clearer idea of how PWM works for speed control and how inputs from buttons can trigger physical actions.